Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 To work out your travel budget, multiply your daily estimate (covering accommodation, food and drinks, transportation and experiences) by the number of nights.
 Then add (at least) 10% contingency.
 For example:

-While larger denominations (USD/EUR100 notes) are best when you want to exchange them into CUP (as they get better exchange rates on the informal market), bring a good amount of smaller denominations as well.
+While larger denominations (USD/EUR100 notes) are best when you want to exchange them into CUP (as they get better exchange rates on the informal market), you should also bring a good amount of smaller denominations.

 When travelling to Cuba, bring all your money needs in EUR/USD cash, including a good amount of smaller denominations | Image courtesy of Blogging Guide on Unsplash